 Are The Dogs Potty Trained?

-As you can imagine, these dogs are most likely not potty trained or trained to do anything but fear humans at this point.
+Given the traumatic nature of our dog’s past, they are most likely not potty trained or trained to do anything but fear humans at this point.
 These dogs have been put through hell and back so having no expectations for them is best.
 It’s also very hard for us to promise the dog’s behavior.
 Some dogs are better than others as they may be stolen pets with training, however, others may be totally stray and in desperate need of human restoration.
 We advise every new home to treat these dogs as if they are new puppies so be prepared to train them if needed.
 We will also disclose any dog with more serious needs as our main goal is to get each dog with the very best home for them.

 Are They Good With Kids?

 Again, this is a hard question to answer as these dogs are living in quarantine where there are no kids around to study this.
 All possible adopters should be prepared to supervise the relationship between child and dog until you are comfortable, or, simply do not take the risk knowing it’s not guaranteed.
 Once you adopt the dog, it is forever so if you are only worried about the child’s safety and not the dog’s equally, it’s best to wait.
 I would personally feel safe bringing a dog home to my family but only if I knew I had the time and training to work through different scenarios with both child and dog.
 This process should only be done if you are in a position to work with the dog to see how they do around kids.